What is Lymphogranuloma Venereum?

 Who gets LGV?

-LGV is uncommon in developed countries, however, outbreaks have recently occurred among men who have sex with men (MSM).
+While LGV is much less common than chlamydia, there are occasionally outbreaks among men who have sex with men (MSM).

 What are the signs and symptoms?